Til Barsip: History

+The site was inhabited as early as the Neolithic period.

+Early Bronze Age

-The site was inhabited as early as the Neolithic period with an important city, then called Abarsal, arising in Early Bronze III and being completely destroyed in EBIV.
+An important city arising in Early Bronze III and being completely destroyed in EBIV.

+Iron Age

+Neo-Hittite period

 It is the remains of the Iron Age city which is the most important settlement at Tell Ahmar.
 It was known in Hittite as Masuwari.
 The city remained largely Neo-Hittite up to its conquest by the Neo-Assyrian Empire in the 856 BC and the Luwian language was used even after that.
 Til Barsip was the capital of the Aramean-speaking Neo-Hittite state of Bît Adini.

+Assyrian period

 After being captured by the Assyrians from its previous king Ahuni, the city was then renamed as Kar-Šulmānu-ašarēdu, after the Assyrian king Shalmaneser III, though its original name continued in use.
 It became a prominent center for the Assyrian administration of the region due to its strategic location at a crossing of the Euphrates river.